-Committee member Dutrey moved to recommend to the IEUA Board of Directors to approve the proposed fiscal years 2025/26 and 2026/27 rates and fees for the Regional Wastewater Program.
+Motion: By Committee member Dutrey/City of Montclair, to recommend to the IEUA Board of Directors to approve the proposed fiscal years 2025/26 and 2026/27 rates and fees for the Regional Wastewater Program.

 The motion failed for the lack of a second.